openqasm/openqasm/README.md

 ## Tests

-The official OpenQASM official [conformance test](contributing.md#tests) suite is included in this repo.
+The official OpenQASM [conformance test](contributing.md#tests) suite is included in this repo.

 ## Authors (alphabetical)